MSP Lead Generation – What You Need to Know and How to Get Started in the Strongest Way Possible

 The right MSP lead generation technique can be a great way to cut through all the noise, getting your message in front of the people who matter as fast as you possibly can.
 This leads to two unique benefits:

-Generally speaking, there are two types of qualified leads that your MSP lead generation efforts need to be focused on: marketing qualified leads and sales qualified leads.
+When it comes to MSP lead generation, there are two types of qualified leads that you need to focus on: marketing qualified leads (MQLs) and sales qualified leads (SQLs).

 Many MSP owners that I speak to think of lead generation as synonym for cold calling – but that couldn’t be farther from the truth!
 If the goal of MSP lead generation is to generate leads, then there are many many ways to accomplish that – most of which fall into one of two categories: outbound lead generation and inbound lead generation.